-Adrienne Tyrey is a sixth-year doctoral student, working under Dr. Leslie Page Moch.
+Adrienne Tyrey is a seventh-year doctoral student, working under Dr. Leslie Page Moch.
 Adrienne specializes in the education system of the French Protectorate of Morocco as it relates to Amazigh (Berber) history.
 Supported by a Dissertation Completion Fellowship from the Graduate School, she will defend her dissertation, entitle “Divide and School: Berber Education in Morocco from the Protectorate to the Present,” in the spring of 2018.
 Her Master’s research focused on colonial and post-colonial interactions and mobility between France and North Africa.
 Originally from St. Louis, Missouri, Adrienne received a Bachelor’s degree in History, French, and Anthropology from the University of Tulsa.
 In 2009, she spent six months studying in Toulouse, France, and she spent the summer of 2013 studying Arabic in Rabat, Morocco on a FLAS fellowship.

 Adrienne spent a research year in Morocco on a Fulbright-Hays Doctoral Dissertation Research Abroad fellowship in 2015.
 This award enabled her to conduct oral and archival research for nine months in Morocco and three in France.
 In France, she consulted the collections of the Archives diplomatiques de Nantes and the Archives nationales d’outre-mer in Aix-en-Provence.
 Her dissertation research examines the Amazigh (Berber) ethnolinguistic revival movement through the lens of language education policy in French Protectorate Moroccan public schools.
 Adrienne returned to Aix-en-Provence in the summer of 2017 to consult the archives of the Maison méditerranéanne des sciences de l’homme.

 For the past six years, Adrienne has served on the organizing committee of the Migration With(out) Boundaries Graduate Conference at MSU.